Let’s run through some of the steps to determine the geometric center for simple shapes, and for more complicated floor plans.

 In applicable cases you may use Google Compass.

-Superimpose the Flying Star chart over the floor plan according to the actual directions.
-By the same token you can determine the center for each floor and each individual room in your house.
+Superimpose the Flying Star chart over the floor plan, as you align it according to the actual directions.
+By the same token you can determine the center for each of the building’s floor and each individual room in your house.
 The same Flying Star chart that applies to your house, will – under normal conditions – apply for all floors and all individual rooms (as opposed to establishing Flying Star chart for the house, then each interior room ‘its own’ Flying Star chart, for example where compass orientation would be taken at the door for each individual room).

 - We do not consider the neighbor’s unit to belong to our Flying Star chart.